bbc/peaks.js/README.md

     json: '../test_data/sample.json',
   },

-  // An Web Audio AudioContext instance which can be used to render the waveform if dataUri is not provided
+  // A Web Audio AudioContext instance which can be used
+  // to render the waveform if dataUri is not provided
   audioContext: new AudioContext(),

   // async logging function